dustinfast/intuitive_agent/README.md

 * An agent possessing an intuition may naturally act to explore, and seek to understand, its environment.

 In this context, intuition can be thought of as a sixth sensory organ (no supernatural connotations intended), different from the first five in that the information it serves is pre-processed by the sub-conscience and carries with it contextual meaning and symbolic comprehension; ideas composed by filtering sensory information through the sieve of one’s accumulated life experiences.

-## Problem Domain

-In its current form, the agent is attempting to learn the Python program language with the eventual goal of dynamically modifying itself via Python's ability for reflection.

 ## The Intuitive Model